 Longline surveys have been conducted in the area for more than five decades, but the longline setup and equipment have changed several times throughout the time series. (for further details see Simonsen et al. 2000).
 The longline was changed from a 7mm thick mainline to a thinner type of longline also used by professional fishermen (5,5mm) in 2012.
 In general, professional fishermen prefers as thin a longline as possible and during the winter fishery they often use longlines as thin as 1 mm.
 Professional fishermen also have a far higher CPUE (50-100 kg/100 hooks) than observed in the survey (5-15kg/100hooks).
-The longline surveys are highly variable from year to year and not easily interpreted, but the longlines still has advantages compared to the trawl and gillnet surveys.
-The longline surveys are better at targeting large individuals (although this has been solved by adding a 90mm section to the gillnets) and provide independent observations of the size distribution in catches and gives an idea of the by-catch in the fishery.
-Longline CPUE from the surveys in Uummannaq and Upernavik are highly variable and gives little information on the status of the underlying populations (fig 7).
+The longline surveys are highly variable from year to year and not easily interpreted (fig 7).
+The longline surveys were however finally stopped in 2016.